 The Company reports results under ASC 280, Segment Reporting.
-The Company's reportable segments for the year ended December 31, 2014 are U.S. Regions, U.S. Federal, Canada and Small-Scale Infrastructure.
-The Company's U.S. Regions, U.S. Federal and Canada segments offer energy efficiency products and services which include the design, engineering and installation of equipment and other measures to improve the efficiency and control the operation of a facility's energy infrastructure, renewable energy products and services which include the construction of small-scale plants for customers that produce electricity, gas, heat or cooling from renewable sources of energy and O&M services.
-The Company's Small-Scale Infrastructure segment sells electricity, processed LFG, heat or cooling, produced from renewable sources of energy, from small-scale plants that the Company owns.
+The Company's reportable segments for the year ended December 31, 2015 are U.S. Regions, U.S. Federal, Canada and Small-Scale Infrastructure.
+The Company's U.S. Regions, U.S. Federal and Canada segments offer energy efficiency products and services which include the design, engineering and installation of equipment and other measures to improve the efficiency and control the operation of a facility's energy infrastructure, renewable energy solutions and services which include the construction of small-scale plants for customers that produce electricity, gas, heat or cooling from renewable sources of energy and O&M services.
+The Company's Small-Scale Infrastructure segment sells electricity, processed LFG, heat or cooling, produced from renewable sources of energy, from small-scale plants that the Company owns and the construction of small-scale plants for customers.
+The Company's Small-Scale Infrastructure segment also now includes certain small-scale plants developed for customers previously included in our U.S. Regions segment.
+Previously reported amounts have been restated for comparative purposes.
 The "All Other" category offers enterprise energy management services, consulting services and the sale of solar PV energy products and systems ("integrated-PV").
 These segments do not include results of other activities, such as corporate operating expenses not specifically allocated to the segments.
-For the years ended December 31, 2014, 2013 and 2012 unallocated corporate expenses were \$28,087, \$26,120 and \$21,191, respectively.
+For the years ended December 31, 2015, 2014 and 2013 unallocated corporate expenses were \$25,671, \$27,621 and \$25,792, respectively.
 The accounting policies are the same as those described in the summary of significant accounting policies.
 See Note 2.

-For the years ended December 31, 2014, 2013 and 2012 more than 80% of the Company's revenues have been derived from Federal, state, provincial or local government entities, including public housing authorities and public universities.
-The U.S. Federal Government, which is considered a single customer for reporting purposes, constituted 16.9%, 12.3% and 11.6% of the Company's consolidated revenues for the years ended December 31, 2014, 2013 and 2012, respectively.
-Revenues from the U.S. Federal Government are included in the Company's U.S. Federal segment.
+For the years ended December 31, 2015, 2014 and 2013 more than 80% of the Company's revenues have been derived from federal, state, provincial or local government entities, including public housing authorities and public universities.
+The U.S. federal government, which is considered a single customer for reporting purposes, constituted 20.2%, 17.9% and 13.3% of the Company's consolidated revenues for the years ended December 31, 2015, 2014 and 2013, respectively.
+Revenues from the U.S. federal government are included in the Company's U.S. Federal segment.